 Our time is important.
 The kids that we teach are precious to us, and they need to know that our time together was worth it.
 So don’t just let the year end: Celebrate learning, celebrate the moments you’ve had, and savor the time you have left together.

 At the end of the race, we like to hear cheers, and when kids graduate, it’s a climactic event.
 Really, the end of every school year should be climactic.
 It should be exciting.
 So, as teachers, we have to be very careful not to let the bell ring and have kids wondering what just happened.
 The end of the school year should be a time of review, reflection, and celebration.
 Here are eight ideas for making it epic.

 1. Make a Top 10 List

 Dave Burgess suggested having kids make their Top 10 list of what they had learned during the school year.
-Have kids reflect on their best learning experiences during their time with you.
-And then have an end-of-year fun party experience for sharing all of those Top 10 lists.
 (Think David Letterman.)
+Have them reflect on their best learning experiences during their time with you, and then have a little party so kids can share all of their lists.

 2. Host a “Celebration of Learning” Final Exam

 Todd Finley told me about a college professor whose students took their final exam in a room filled with food, decorations, and the promise of a celebration.
 In classic professorial style, he conducted an experiment.
 The students in the celebratory class had higher test scores on their final exam.
 I know we often plan our party to be on a different day than the final exam, but if you think about it, students really are celebrating and learning when they’re taking that final.

 Angela Watson reminded me in a recent conversation that we don’t need to take the decorations down too soon.
 It sends the wrong message.
 But when we do, we can let kids celebrate.
 Turn taking everything down into a fun event done as close to the last day as possible.
 (Think slam-dunk basketball.)